Neon.Temporal is still under construction and is not ready for any kind of use.

 The last GREEN box represents your application code.
 This can be anything such as a website, REST API backend, console application, etc. This is typically where workflows will be invoked.

 Let's say the application needs to send an email.
-The application will need to connect to the Temporal cluster with the Acme-PROD task list and invoke the Send() workflow, passing the target address, subject, message, and such.
+The application will need to connect to the Temporal cluster with the Acme-PROD task queue and invoke the Send() workflow, passing the target address, subject, message, and such.

 Temporal receives the workflow call and persists it to the database.